-Examples of Patterns can be seen at Education, where the three buildings are connected by positive outdoor space in the center.
+Examples of Patterns, such as "Positive Outdoor Space", can be seen at Education, where the three buildings are connected by positive outdoor space in the center.
 Positive outdoor space is important for building design because it embraces the outdoor space that it creates.
 The space becomes a means of connecting multiple entrances and serves as a path to other outdoor space and is not merely leftover by building development.